1066 Cycle Club is a group of people who enjoy cycling and want to improve cycling facilities in the ‘1066’ area of Sussex

 What type of bicycle do I need?

-Currently 90% of our rides are on the road (as opposed to off-road mountain biking).
+Currently 90% of rides are on-road (as opposed to off-road mountain biking).
 A lot of our members have ‘hybrid’ bikes (a general purpose bike, neither a racer nor an off-roader but something in-between.
 You can comfortably ride them all day on most surfaces, and with panniers etc if necessary).
-If you enjoy fast riding then you’d tend to move towards a ‘road’ bike with lightweight components, possibly drop-handlebars, minimal luggage-carrying ability.
+If you enjoy fast riding then you’d tend to move towards a ‘road’ bike with lightweight components, drop-handlebars, minimal luggage-carrying ability.
 We have started doing more off-road riding in the past year or so, where a mountain bike is preferable.